 RESULTS

 Ha1.
-There is an influence of the headmasters’ sustainable leadership practices towards learning organization practices in indigenous primary schools, Malaysia.
+There is an influence of the headmasters’ sustainable leadership practices on learning organization practices in indigenous primary schools, Malaysia.

 Simple linear regression was used to identify the influence of headmasters’ sustainable leadership practices towards learning organization practices in indigenous primary schools, Malaysia.
 The simple linear regression test result is summarized in Table 2.